congzhangzh/node/BUILDING.md

 On GNU/Linux:

-Tips:  `mold` can speed up the link process, which can't be cached, you may need install the latest version but not the apt version.
+Tips:  `mold` can speed up the link process, which can't be cached, you may need to install the latest version but not the apt version.

 ```bash
 sudo apt install ccache mold   # for Debian/Ubuntu, included in most Linux distros